tepletonteam/tepleton/docs/guide/ibc.md

 message to the other block.

-This requires that the relay has access to accounts with some funds on both chains to pay for all the ibc packets it will be forwarding.
+This requires that the relay has access to accounts with some funds on both chains to pay for all the abi packets it will be forwarding.

 ## Try it out